ys-yap/ys-yap.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Physics Undergrad | Astronomy Educator
+role: Physics Masters Student | Astronomy Educator

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: National Tsing Hua University
+  - name: University of Cambridge
 #    url: https://phys.site.nthu.edu.tw/index.php?Lang=en

 # Short bio (displayed in user profile at end of posts)
 bio: Intrigued by the heavenly waltz of particles in our cosmos.
-My research looks into the intricate interplay between particle physics, gravitation, and cosmology.
+My research looks into the intricate interplay between field theories, gravitation, and cosmology.

 # Interests to show in About widget
 interests:
+  - Cosmological Correlators
+  - 21 cm & Lya Cosmology
   - Black Hole Superradiance
-  - Primordial Cosmology
-  - Astronomical Probes for BSM Physics
   - Self-Gravitating Systems

 # Education to show in About widget